Carrington-dev/computer_science_repo/README.md

 # 📚 Computer Science Undergraduate Course Repository

-Welcome to the **[Course Name]** GitHub repository!
+Welcome to the **BSc Computer Science** GitHub repository!
 This repository is intended to support learning, collaboration, and code sharing for students enrolled in the course.

 ## 🗂️ Table of Contents
 - [About the Course](#about-the-course)